 Planswell is a team of smart people working together to change the financial industry for the better.
 We started by building software that uses proven principles of financial planning principles to calculate how to maintain the best possible standard of living throughout your life.
-Thousands of Canadians have created plans with us, and we’re focused on reaching as many people as possible.
+More than 150,000 Canadians have created plans with us, and we’re focused on reaching as many people as possible.

 Our team members have a wide variety of financial credentials and backgrounds including CFA, CA, CPA, PFP, CFP, CIM, LLQP and degrees in economics, mathematics, computer science, finance, law and business from universities like University of Toronto, Western, Waterloo and Harvard.
 Many of us also have experience in traditional financial institutions such as CIBC Wood Gundy, London Life, RBC Dominion Securities, TD Wealth and Investors Group, so we really understand what’s broken and how to fix it.

 No, we’re a financial planning company.
-Sure, we enable you to invest online like a robo-advisor through our relationship with Planswell Portfolios (see About Investing for details), but that’s where the similarities end.
-The lifelong planning and guidance that we provide, along with the integration of investments, insurance and borrowing, allows you to realize infinitely more value.
+Sure, we enable you and make it extremely easy to invest online like a robo-advisor through our relationship with Planswell Portfolios (see About Investing for details), but that’s where the similarities end.
+The lifelong planning and guidance that we provide, along with the integration of investments, insurance and mortgages, allows you to realize infinitely more value.

 Planswell HQ is at 100 Lombard Street in downtown Toronto (see map).
 We serve clients all across Canada.